binhsta/prework-study-guide/README.md

-# Prework Study Guide Webwage
+# Prework Study Guide Webpage

 ## Description
 This project was created as a resource for myself and others who are also beginning their journey into the world of web development.